life-itself/developmentalspaces.org/content/The Monastic Academy.md

 ## Core values

-MAPLE, for the most part, uses the Daśabhūmika Sūtra, or the ‘ten stage model’ from the Mahayana Buddhist tradition which is, in many ways, much more rigorous than other developmental approaches we have come across.
+The Monastic Academy, for the most part, uses the Daśabhūmika Sūtra, or the ‘ten stage model’ from the Mahayana Buddhist tradition which is, in many ways, much more rigorous than other developmental approaches we have come across.
 Development here (even though the word 'development' can be deemed to be problematic) is not only about cultivating being as an individual, but further directing one's effort towards the liberation of all beings.

 ## Program

-At MAPLE, one can train, co work, or be a part of a residency.
+One can train, co work, or be a part of a residency.
 The residency that we have highlighted here is the AI residency, which allows for coaching and mentorship as it relates to deeply understanding the relationship between careful development of AI that will benefit all life on earth.

 ## Practices